 05 of 05

-Accent and Decorative Lighting
+Consider Decorative Office Lighting

 As mentioned, most home offices will feature ambient lighting that is diffused throughout the space and task lighting that is focused on specific workstations.
 Beyond these two functional lighting types, you may want to add decorative and accent lighting to help improve the visual character of your home office.
-Accent lighting like mantel or picture lights draws attention to objects or other elements in the room, while decorative lights—such as wall sconces—provide direct visual appeal.
+Accent lighting, like mantel or picture lights, draws attention to objects or other elements in the room, while decorative lights—such as wall sconces—provide direct visual appeal.